-The Einaudi Center’s annual working group grant program is designed to support the establishment of multidisciplinary groups of scholars working collaboratively on critical global issues.
+The Einaudi Center’s new working group grant program is designed to support the establishment of multidisciplinary groups of scholars working collaboratively on critical global issues.
 Of special interest are issues that are normally considered technical, but where the stakes for ordinary citizens are high, and where non-technical perspectives are critically important.

-It is expected that a typical working group will have a life cycle of two to four years, after which it will either cease to exist, be incorporated into an existing academic department, Einaudi Center program, or other Cornell unit, or become an independent program.
+It is expected that a typical working group will have a life cycle of two to four years, after which it will either cease to exist; be incorporated into an existing academic department, Einaudi Center program, or other Cornell unit; or become an independent program.

 Tenured and tenure-track Cornell faculty are eligible to apply for these grants irrespective of their college or school of origin.

-The grant’s general objective is to promote interdisciplinary research and education of internationally-engaged faculty across Cornell.
+The grant’s general objective is to promote interdisciplinary research and education of internationally engaged faculty across Cornell.
 We are particularly interested in proposals that: